Sudan

 Leaders’ Organisation for Sustainable Development A registered organisation with the Humanitarian Aid Commission (HAC) since 2020.
 It has an office that employes 10 staff and is supported by 20 volunteers.
 The organisation promotes social cohesion between Sudanese IDPs and the host community.
 Their operations are often impeded by the security situation which constrains freedom of assembly, speech and association.

-Friends of Peace and Development Organisation (FDPO) A voluntary, non-sectarian, non-profit and non-governmental organisation registered with HAC since 2003.
+Friends of Peace and Development Organisation (FPDO) A voluntary, non-sectarian, non-profit and non-governmental organisation registered with HAC since 2003.
 Its mission is to contribute to peace and development in Sudan by promoting sustainable development in accordance with the Millennium Development Goals through projects in education, health, nutrition, WASH, livelihoods, and community security.
 The organisation also strives to be an advocate for the poor and suffering and commits itself to the principles of non-discrimination and gratuitous giving.

 Portive Cultural Center Registered cultural centre since 2018, it is a youth initiative that works towards achieving meaningful change through the means of culture and arts.
 The organisation works on peace issues through culture and seeks to activate the cultural and artistic role of youth by developing their technical skills and encouraging innovation.
 Its goald is to give Sudanese youth social responsibility and a stake in the country's civil society.